Finding the Best Places to Retire Since 2006!

 Retire in Castle Rock, Colorado?

-Overview: Castle Rock is nestled in grassy rolling hills under a massive sky about 30 miles south of Colorado's capital city of Denver.
-It is 15 miles east of the Rocky Mountain foothills and has sweeping plains and mountain views to the west and southwest, including that of majestic Pikes Peak.
+Overview: Castle Rock is nestled in grassy, gently rolling hills under a massive, majestic sky about 30 miles south of Colorado's capital city of Denver.
+It is 15 miles east of the Rocky Mountain foothills and has sweeping prairie and mountain views to the west and southwest, including that of rugged Pikes Peak.

-Once a sleepy mining outpost, Castle Rock has seen explosive growth in the last 20 years, more than quadrupling in size.
-It is now primarily a sprawling residential community, although vestiges of its rural Western roots are still visible (feed stores, saddle shops, corrals, etc. are sprinkled around town).
-The small downtown is cute and small with one main street running through it.
-Most businesses and government buildings are along this street and a few others.
+Once a sleepy mining outpost, Castle Rock has grown by 30% during the last decade.
+It is now primarily a spread-out residential community, although vestiges of its rural Western roots are still visible with feed stores, saddle shops, corrals, etc. sprinkled about town.
+The cute, small downtown has one main street running through it.
+Most businesses and government buildings are along this street and a few that radiate from it.
 A large outlet mall is on the northern edge of town.
 Nearly 30% percent of Castle Rock's land is open space and subdivisions are separated by open prairie.
 Older, organic neighborhoods mix with sleek new master planned communities, the largest of which is The Meadows.
 Restaurants are high-end, low-end and primarily national chains, although a few local eateries have some die hard fans.
+Two golf courses have a Castle Rock address.

 Residents are generally affluent and well-educated, with many commuting along Interstate 25 to work in south Denver's high-tech corridor.
-The town has at least seven golf courses and is named after a large castle-shaped rock on a bluff outside of town.
+The town is named after an imposing, castle-shaped rock on a nearby bluff.

 Climate: The city has a semi-arid climate and sits at 6,210 feet above sea level.
 Summer temperatures are in the 70s, 80s and 90s, and winter temperatures are in the 20s, 30, 40s and 50s.
 The area receives 15 inches of rain and 60 inches of snow per year on average.
 Humidity is practically non-existent.